Some of us distrust God because we question the fairness of his salvation plan.

 We are all aware of our innate sinfulness.

-Each of us has a moral code by which we gauge our righteousness.
+Each of us has a moral code by which we gauge our personal righteousness.
 Our values evidence the principles and parameters that define our ethical boundaries.

 Each of us violates our moral code.
 We all think, say, and do things that conflict with our ideals, as evidenced by our regrets.